A segregated reduced order model of a pressure-based solver for turbulent compressible flows: Full-order discretization method

 Once provided a certain amount $N_t$ of high fidelity solutions, with $N_t > N_{\pi}$ because of the intermediate snapshots, the best reduced order model we can get is the one able to fully reproduce the training offline solutions with no error with respect to it.
 Of course this is not achievable but we would like the $L^2$ norm of the error $E_{ROM}$ between all the offline solutions and the respective online ones to be as low as possible:

 It is well known (see, e.g., \cite{kunisch2002galerkin}) that the basis functions best performing in this sense are the ones obtained through a Proper Orthogonal Decomposition (POD) applied to the snapshots matrix $\bm{S}$.
-The eigenproblem
+The eigen problem